What is Bushcraft?

 Bushcraft is a set of skills that allow a person to survive comfortably in the wild to a level above what is required just to stay alive.

 This often involves using things from the wild to live while maintaining a balance with nature.
-Using dead wood to make a shelter and only picking so many of certain plants as to not damage the local population should be kept in mind by the wise bushcrafter, with the core principle being not to damage the place you’re trying to live in.
+Using dead wood to make a shelter and only picking so many of certain plants so as to not damage the local population should be kept in mind by the wise bush crafter, with the core principle being not to damage the place you’re trying to live in.

 Are Bushcraft and Survival the same thing?

 Though the two share many similar skills, they are both done for different reasons.
-The things you do in a survival situation are done so you can stay alive, were as bushcraft is more about living comfortably off the wild in a non-life threatening situation.
-In a survival situation you’d make a shelter that will keep the rain off and give you protection from the wind while using as little time and energy as possible, were as a bushcraft shelter will be built more for the enjoyment and is designed to be somewhere to sleep instead of a tent and not because you are forced to.
-The two have many of the same skills used but when your life isn’t in danger you’re probably not going to make a water filter from moss to drink questionable looking lake water or risk dying of thirst.
+The things you do in a survival situation are done so you can stay alive, whereas bushcraft is more about living comfortably in the wild in a non-life-threatening situation.
+In a survival situation, you’d make a shelter that will keep the rain off and give you protection from the wind while using as little time and energy as possible, whereas a bushcraft shelter will be built more for enjoyment and is designed to be somewhere nice to sleep and not because you are forced to.
+The two have many of the same skills used but when your life isn’t in danger you’re probably not going to make a water filter from moss to drink questionable-looking lake water or risk dying of thirst.

 What skills can i learn doing bushcraft?